 Before the exterminator takes any pest control action, IPM exterminators first inspects the facility and sets a point at which pest populations or environmental conditions indicate that pest control action must be taken.
 Sighting a single pest does not always mean control is needed.
 The level at which pests will either become a problem is critical to guide future pest control decisions.

 Not all insects require control.
 Many are even beneficial.
 IPM programs work to monitor for pests and identify them accurately, so that appropriate pest control decisions can be made in conjunction with action thresholds.
 This monitoring and identification removes the possibility that pesticides will be used when they are not really needed or that the wrong kind of pesticide will be used.

 As a first line of pest control, IPM programs work to manage outdoor and indoor space to prevent pests from becoming a threat.
 Preventative control methods can be very effective and cost-efficient and present little to no risk to people or the environment.

 Once the decision is made that pest control is required, and preventive methods are no longer effective or available, the exterminator then decides what the proper control method to use for both effectiveness and risk.
 The less risky pest control methods and products are chosen first, including highly targeted chemicals, such as pheromones to disrupt pest mating, or other control methods like sealing and trapping.
 If further action is indicate and less risky controls are not working, then additional pest control methods would be employed, such as targeted spraying of pesticides.
 Broadcast spraying of non-specific pesticides is a last resort.

-Servicing Orange County and Los Angeles, and San Diego Counties.
+Servicing Orange County and Los Angeles, and Carlsbad Counties.